 Linters are designed as command-line tools, so normally each time you want to validate your code, you need to go to the console, run a command line, and then dig through its text output.

 With ReSharper it is different.
-When a linter is installed and enabled in ReSharper settings, the linter code rules are used together with ReSharper's own code inspections, and all code issues detected by linters are highlighted right in the editor in design-time.
+When a linter is installed and enabled in ReSharper settings, the linter code rules are used together with ReSharper's own Code Inspections, and all code issues detected by linters are highlighted right in the editor in design-time.

 The table below shows in which contexts different linters are supported.

-To enable web linter validation in the editor
+Enable web linter validation in the editor

 Install the desired linter packages in your project.